HEMIPLEGIC GAIT

 Hemiplegic Gait

 Hemiplegia is a symptom that involves one-sided paralysis and affects either the right or left side of the body.
 It happens because of brain or spinal cord injuries and conditions.
-Depending on the cause, hemiplegia can be temporary or permanent.
+Depending on the cause, hemiplegia can last temporarily or permanently.
 The most common cause of hemiplegia is stroke, which damages the corticospinal tracts in one hemisphere of the brain.
 Hemiplegia patients show a spastic extension of the lower limb and flexion of the upper limb.

-This gait is caused by ineffective flexor muscle control during the swing phase and stiffness of the extensor muscles and is referred to as a hemiplegic gate.
+This gait is caused by ineffective flexor muscle control during the swing phase of walking.
+When combined with the stiffness of the extensor muscles, the gate is referred to as a hemiplegic gate.
 These muscles normally stretch the afflicted leg.
-In addition, it causes an abnormal first point of contact during stance at the forefoot or lateral border of the foot.
-The knee is inflexible during the swing and hyperextends during the stance.
+Additionally, it causes an abnormal first point of contact during stance at the forefoot or lateral border of the foot.
+The knee is inflexible during the swing and hyperextended during the stance.

 Analyzing the Hemiplegic Gait

-Even though doctors can identify hemiplegic gait abnormalities, quantifying these changes will allow doctors to better understand stroke-related gait aberrations.
+Although doctors can identify hemiplegic gait abnormalities, quantifying these changes allows doctors to better understand stroke-related gait aberrations.
 Following a stroke, patients with hemiplegic gait often walk with slowed down and asymmetrical steps, shorter stance and single support times on the afflicted side, altered joint kinematics, and overall asymmetry in many of the quantifiable parameters.
-Insights on therapies that will enhance gait quality, prevent possible joint injury and reduce fall risk can greatly help by quantifying these parameters.
+Insights on therapies that enhance gait quality, prevent possible joint injury, and reduce falling, will quantify these parameters.

 To measure temporal-spatial metrics including gait speed, step length, and stance time, the Zeno Walkway System is frequently utilized.
 To determine dependence on the unaffected limb, doctors and scientists examine the center of pressure during stance and single support.
 Doctors can compute and quantify joint kinematics and dynamics during the gait cycle.
 Doctors use a 3-dimensional camera-based system to conduct the analysis.

 These well-established gait metrics then compare data with normative data to determine the degree of impairment.
-Over time the doctors will use the measurements to quantify treatment effects and compare walking settings to those previously collected to discover the best treatments and therapies to improve walking conditions, such as with or without an assistive device or brace.
+Over time doctors will use the measurements to quantify treatment effects and compare walking settings to those previously collected.
+This method will identify the best treatments to improve walking, such as with or without an assistive device or brace.

 QUESTIONS AND ANSWERS